Tens of thousands of Muslims protest over Macron remarks after killings in France

 France raised its security alert to the highest level on Thursday after a knife-wielding man shouting “Allahu Akbar” (God is Greatest) beheaded an elderly woman in a church and killed two more people before being shot and taken away by police.

-The violence has come at a time of growing Muslim anger over France’s defence of the right to publish cartoons depicting the Prophet Mohammad, and protesters have denounced France in street rallies in several Muslim-majority countries.
+The violence coincided with growing Muslim anger over France’s defence of the right to publish cartoons depicting the Prophet Mohammad, after an Islamist sympathiser decapitated a French teacher earlier this month for showing such images to pupils during a civics lesson.

-French investigators said the man suspected of carrying out the Nice attack was a Tunisian born in 1999 who had arrived in Europe on Sept.
-20 on Lampedusa, an Italian island off Tunisia that is a main landing point for migrants from Africa.

 AUSTRALIAN, INDIAN LEADERS BACK FRANCE

-Indian Prime Minister Narendra Modi also voiced support for Macron’s position and condemned the violence.

-“I strongly condemn the recent terrorist attacks in France,” Modi tweeted on Thursday.
-“India stands with France in the fight against terrorism.”

-Reporting by Ruma Paul in Dhaka, Sanjeev Miglani in New Delhi, Gibran Peshimam in Islamabad, Rozanna Latiff in Kuala Lumpur, Nidal al-Mughrabi in Gaza, John Mair in Sydney and Elias Biryabarema in Nairobi; Writing by Clarence Fernandez; Editing by Robert Birsel and Mark Heinrich
+Reporting by Ruma Paul in Dhaka, Sanjeev Miglani in New Delhi, Gibran Peshimam, Asif Shahzad and Reuters TV in Islamabad, Rozanna Latiff in Kuala Lumpur, Nidal al-Mughrabi in Gaza, Ellen Francis in Beirut, John Mair in Sydney and Elias Biryabarema in Nairobi; Writing by Clarence Fernandez; Editing by Robert Birsel and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.